kspirov/mass-usb-comparator/README.md

 ```
 java -jar mass-usb-comparator-1.0.jar  hasher --folder=archive --file=hasher2.csv
 ```
 This will generate a common file with the hashes of all master files.
 The list will be lexicographically sorted by the name of the master file.
 As result, comaring of two groups of results (the primary and secondary) will be extremely easy.
-One examople application of this process is the independent audit of the election result software.
+One examople application of this process is the independent audit of the election software.

 ### Rapid wiper interactive mode
 ```